lightly-ai/lightly/docs/source/docker/advanced/pretagging.rst

 ---------------

-Pretagging can be activated by passing the following argument to your Lightly Worker config: `pretagging=True`
+Pretagging can be activated by passing the following argument to your Lightly Worker config: :code:`'pretagging': True`

-- `pretagging=True` enables the use of the pretagging model
+- :code:`'pretagging': True` enables the use of the pretagging model
-- `pretagging_debug=True` add a few images to the report for debugging showing the image with the bounding box predictions.
+- :code:`'pretagging_debug': True` add a few images to the report for debugging showing the image with the bounding box predictions.

 A full Python script showing how to create such as job is shown here:

 .. literalinclude:: ./code_examples/python_run_pretagging.py
   :linenos:
-  :emphasize-lines: 92-93
+  :emphasize-lines: 75-76
   :language: python